keithalewis/math/opm.md

 multiples of their minimum share/lot size.
 The [Appendix](#appendix) proposes a model that can incorporate more realistic assumptions.

-Quants turn mathematical models into software that traders use.
+Quants turn mathematical models into software used for trading.
 If a model is deployed without ensuring it is arbitrage-free then buy-side clients will exploit mispricings by going long on trades that are undervalued and short on overpriced ones.
 Eventually trading reality catches up and the sell-side firm loses money.
-Even worse, a "clever" trader might find an internal arbitrage that gives the illusion of making profits.
+Even worse, a "clever" trader might find an internal arbitrage that gives the illusion of making profits[^1].

+[^1]: Nick Leeson used this to put 233 year old, at the time, Barings Bank out of business.

-The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and (unlike Black, Scholes and Merton) provide an arbitrage if they are not.
+The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provide an arbitrage if they are not.
 As [@Ros1978] showed, this is a purely geometric result having nothing to do with probability.
 Positive measures having mass one make an appearance, but they are not the probability of anything.

 Ross made the untenable assumption that continuous time trading is possible and the category error of defining a cash flow as a jump in price.
+Stock prices jump between market close and market open but there is no associated cash flow.
-A cash flow is a payment made by the instrument issuer to every instrument holder.
-Stocks pay dividends, bonds pay coupons, futures pay the change in end-of-day quotes and always have price zero.
+A cash flow is a payment made by the instrument issuer to each instrument holder.
+Stocks pay dividends, bonds pay coupons, futures pay the change in end-of-day quotes (and always have price zero).
 The Fundamental Theorem of Asset Pricing shows models of cash flows entail geometric constraints on arbitrage-free prices.

 ## One-Period Model

-The _One-Period Model_ consists of a finite set of tradable _instruments_ $I$.
+The _One-Period Model_ defines a finite set of tradable _instruments_ $I$.
 The set of possible _outcomes_ $\Omega$ represents what can happen over the period.
-The initial _prices_ are given by a vector ${x\in\RR^I}$[^1], indexed by the instruments.
+The initial _prices_ are given by a vector ${x\in\RR^I}$[^2], indexed by the instruments.
-Terminal _cash flows_ are described by a vector-valued function
+Terminal _cash flows_ are defined by a vector-valued function
 ${C\colon\Omega\to \RR^I}$ where ${C(\omega)\in\RR^I}$ are the cash
-flows corresponding to each outcome ${\omega\in\Omega}$.
+flows for each instrument corresponding to outcome ${\omega\in\Omega}$.

 A _position_ $\xi\in\RR^I$ is the number of shares purchased in each instrument at the beginning of the period.
 The _cost_ of acquiring the position is ${\xi\cdot x = \sum_{i\in I}\xi(i) x(i)}$ and results in
-${\xi\cdot C(\omega)}$ at the end of the period for each outcome $\omega\in\Omega$.
+${\xi\cdot C(\omega)}$ at the end of the period.
 The _realized return_ of a position $\xi\in\RR^I$ is ${R_\xi = \xi\cdot C/\xi\cdot x}$ provided
 $\xi\cdot x\not=0$.

 __Exercise__. _Show $R_{t\xi} = R_{\xi}$ for any non-zero $t\in\RR$_.

 This is actually a deleterious feature of the model.
-Going long or short typically affects the realized return.
+Going long ($t > 0$) or short ($t < 0$) typically affects the realized return.
 It also implies a portfolio strategy can be scaled to arbitrarily large positions.
 At some point you will run out of instruments to buy and sell.

-A position $\xi$ is said to be _feasible_ if the cost of acquiring it is one, in which case its realized return is $R_\xi = \xi\cdot C$.
-If $\xi$ is any position with $\xi\cdot x\not=0$ then $\xi/\xi\cdot x$ is feasible.
-Assuming feasibility simplifies computations involving realized return.

 We assume redundant instruments are removed from the model.
 If ${\xi\cdot C = 0}$ then one instrument is a linear combination